-The question about how to learn to critique comes up a lot from new people.
+New writers often ask how to learn to critique.
 Below is an attempt to tease out the intellectual and emotional process.
 (If you’re new to critiquing, you might find these resources helpful.)

 When you’re first learning to critique, it’s better to work with printed-out manuscripts at your own pace.
 But in this group, sorry, manuscripts are not emailed in advance to members for reading at home for a number of reasons detailed elsewhere on this site.
 New writers might need to practice critiquing outside of the group.

-When we critique, we’re not focusing on what we personally like or don’t like as a reader would; we’re analyzing the WIP more objectively–what works or doesn’t work and why.
+When we critique, we’re not focusing on what we personally like or don’t like; we’re analyzing the WIP more objectively–what works or doesn’t work and why.

 In order to effectively analyze, critiquers need three characteristics: